Please ensure Javascript is enabled for purposes of website accessibility Skip to Content

 • Coma

-To avoid hypoglycemia, ensure your Yorkie puppy is eating small, frequent meals.
+To prevent hypoglycemia, ensure your Yorkie puppy is eating small, frequent meals.
 If they are not eating, vomiting, having diarrhea, or displaying any of the signs above it is important to have them see a veterinarian ASAP.

 Periodontal disease